czech-radio/openmedia/README.md

 -   Contact files archives will be created in OUTPUT_FOLDER/Contacts/ directory and files will be named also like 2023_W49_ORIGINAL.zip

 2.  minify original files
--   original files will be minified such that empty fields (fields that does not contain any valu) will be filter out.
-After minification the files are put in archive named like 2023_W49_MINIFIED.zip
+-   original files will be minified such that empty fields (fields that does not contain any value) will be filtered out.
+Original files are put in archive named like 2023_W49_MINIFIED.zip after minification.

 ## Example usage